 I guess this is where I should introduce myself.
 I’m Videogamep (or Vid, VGP etc.), the guy who runs this blog.
 I write about mostly anime with a mixture of reviews and shorter editorials, although I may occasionally write about other things like manga or visual novels if I have something to say on it.
 I’ve been watching anime for most of my life, although it’s only in the past few years that I’ve really branched out beyond the usual long-running shonen.
 My tastes vary somewhat, but I’m partial to action shows, although that’s not vital for my enjoyment.
 I tend to enjoy character driven anime more than plot driven, although again, that’s not a hard rule of mine.
 I keep a fairly updated list of anime I’ve seen on ANN if you want a better idea of my tastes.
 I should also mention that I have a tendency to binge anime that I really like (my personal record is watching all of Fullmetal Alchemist in under two days) so I sometimes go through anime very fast.
 Aside from anime, I also enjoy videogames (shocking, I know), fantasy novels and history.
 If you have any questions or feedback, feel free to comment or send me a message.
 The best way to contact me is through the contact page, although I can also be reached on Twitter if you want to chat, or Curious Cat if you have any questions.
-New posts come out every Friday afternoon (PST), although the exact type of post depends on what I feel like writing about.
+New posts come out every Saturday, although the exact type of post depends on what I feel like writing about.
 Episode reviews come out shortly after the episode is available for streaming, assuming I’m doing any episode reviews that season.